How to Enable or Disable USB Port in Windows 7

 This method has been popularly used by Windows users as the process of enabling and disabling USB ports is very fast.
 It is an effective method as compared to the other methods.
 If you are a smart user, then the register setting will save up your lots of time for you.
 Follow the lead to start the process;

 Step 1: You have to go to your desktop and press “Win Button + R”.
-There, you have to type command “Regedit” and press the OK Button.
+There, you have to type the command “Regedit” and press the OK Button.

 Step 2: Here, you have to prompt a Window, for this you have to follow this written command;